ROR-source/ComCOCO-SAHM/ComCOCO/README.md

 # ComCOCO
-We have uploaded partial data on GitHub for evaluation and testing, and the complete dataset will be released on google driver.
+We have uploaded partial data on GitHub for evaluation and testing, and the complete dataset will be released on google driver (public during the rebuttal period and officially released after final decisions).

 ## Statistics